Preston, Lancashire: 20th and 21st centuries

-By 1901, nearly 120,000 people were living in Preston, now a booming industrial town.

-New industries arrived in Preston during the interwar years which helped ease the pain felt through the sharp decline of the cotton industry.
-Electrical goods manufacturing and engineering arrived in the town, and the building sector enjoyed a boom with nearly 3,000 council houses being built between 1920 and 1939.
-Some 1,500 houses were built for private sale.
+By 1901, nearly 120,000 people were living in Preston, which was now a booming industrial town.
+New industries arrived in Preston during the inter-war years which helped ease the pain felt through the sharp decline of the cotton industry.
+Electrical goods manufacturing and engineering arrived in the town, and the building sector enjoyed a boom with nearly 3,000 council houses being built between 1920 and 1939; around 1,500 houses were built for private sale.

-Despite its heavy industry, Preston endured only a handful of Luftwaffe air raids in World War II and there were no fatalities in the town, although an air crash in the Freckleton district claimed the lives of 61 people in 1944.
+Despite its heavy industry, Preston endured only a handful of Luftwaffe air raids in World War II and there were no fatalities in the town; however, an air crash in the Freckleton district claimed the lives of 61 people in 1944.

 For some 20 years after 1948, Preston became home to a significant number of Asian and Caribbean Commonwealth immigrants, who mostly worked in the manufacturing industry.
 However, an economic decline hit the town once again in the 1970s, capped by the closure of the Courtaulds factory in 1979 (nearly 3,000 job losses) and the decline of the docks on the River Ribble, which finally closed in 1981.
 Mass unemployment was firmly back in Preston by the early 1980s, although it was now very much a national crisis due to the recession of that time.